azeemba/github-webhook-aws-lambda-to-S3/README.md

 that may work to automatically configure API and Lambda for you.
 Once those are set up, you can copy the rest of the code from here and deploy that.

+Additionally, the Amazon Linux image used in lambda currently doesn't have Git.
+So this [layer](https://github.com/lambci/git-lambda-layer) should be added to the lambda function to have Git available.

 Here are all the environment variables that need to be defined in the AWS Lambda configuration.